-Mary Galvin joined Development Studies as Associate Professor in 2014 and is now located at the Centre for Social Change.
+Mary Galvin joined Development Studies as Associate Professor in 2014.
 She holds an MA from Yale University and a PhD in political science from the University of California, Berkeley.

 Mary has worked as a researcher, development practitioner, and social justice activist in South Africa since 1992.
 During this period she established and directed two South African non-profit organisations, the Regional Consultative Forum on Rural Development and Umphilo waManzi (‘Water is Life’) as well as coordinating a national multi-stakeholder initiative, The Water Dialogues.
 She also conducted research and completed strategic assessments for a range of national and international organisations such as Oxfam, the Department of Water Affairs, and the European Union.
 While completing her PhD she worked for the University of KwaZulu Natal and the Human Sciences Research Council.
 She has been a board member of a land-rights organisation, the Association for Rural Advancement, and an environmental justice organisation, the Institute for Zero Waste in Africa, and has served as the South African-based organiser for the Council of Canadian’s Blue Planet Project.